2013 French Open – Women's singles

-Serena Williams defeated the defending champion Maria Sharapova in the final, 6–4, 6–4 to win the women's singles tennis title at the 2013 French Open.
-It was her second French Open singles title, her 16th major singles title overall, and she completed the double career Grand Slam in singles with the win.
-She also became the oldest woman to win the French Open (a record she later surpassed herself in 2015) and set a record for the longest gap between successive French Open titles (her last being in 2002).
+Serena Williams defeated defending champion Maria Sharapova in the final, 6–4, 6–4 to win the women's singles tennis title at the 2013 French Open.
+It was her second French Open singles title, 16th major singles title overall, and she completed the double career Grand Slam in singles with the win.
+Williams was the oldest woman to win the French Open (a record she later surpassed in 2015) and set a record for the longest gap between successive French Open titles (her last being in 2002).
 With the win, Williams extended her winning streak to 31 matches (dating back to the Miami Open), going undefeated for the 2013 clay court season.
-She lost only one set during the tournament, to Svetlana Kuznetsova in the quarterfinals.

 The final marked the first time the top two seeds contested the French Open final since 1995, and the first time overall at a major since the 2004 Australian Open.

 This tournament marked the major main-draw debut of future Olympic gold medalist Monica Puig; she lost to Carla Suárez Navarro in the third round.
+This tournament also marked the first main-draw French Open appearance of future world No. 1 Garbiñe Muguruza, who would win the title three years later.